 An AP with dot11MultiBSSIDImplemented equal to true shall set the Co-Hosted BSS subfield in HE Operation element that it transmits to 0.

+APs belonging to the same multiple BSSID set shall not be part of the same AP MLD.

 Co-hosted BSSID set